amyhupe/amyhupe.co.uk/src/articles/2021-11-12-design-systems-structured-content.md

 ---
-title: Design systems, structured content and headless publishing
+title: Design systems and structured content
 date:   2021-11-12
 categories:
 description: How do we publish design system usage guidance across multiple tools and platforms?
 Could structured content provide a solution?